 They may also conduct basic tests and checks on HVAC systems to ensure normal operation.

-To become an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
-Some programs may also include classes in related subjects, such as electrical theory and safety practices.
+To start as an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
-These certifications typically require passing an exam and may require sufficient on-site work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers then have the option to become certified through any number of organizations, including the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.

 How Much Does an HVAC Helper Make?

-As reported by the Bureau of Labor Statistics, the median annual wage for HVAC helpers hovers around $37,000, though a few HVAC helpers can eventually earn more.
-With experience and more training programs, HVAC helpers may be able to advance to become truly professional HVAC technicians, which typically earn higher salaries.
+As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, though a few HVAC helpers can eventually earn more.
+With experience and more training programs, HVAC helpers can graduate into truly professional HVAC technicians, increasing their annual salaries.

 Generally, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.
+After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.